A Wall of Built-Ins in a Master Bedroom

 Before & After

 Want to see what these look like inside?
-Here’s a peek at how we organized them!
+Here’s a peek at how we organized these adjustable shelves!